-Endurance does not require a lot of absolute strength and mass.
-If you are doing an exercise for more than 15 clean reps, you are training your endurance capacity.
+In the beginning, regular push-ups may be difficult for you, but after a while, your body will adapt.
+Endurance alone does not require a lot of absolute strength and mass.
+If you are doing a movement for more than 15 clean reps, you are training your endurance capacity.

 Of course, this does not mean that you cannot build a decent physique and look 10 times better than the average person on the street stuffing burgers in his mouth.
-You can, but for many a strong reality check is required.
+You can, but for many, a strong reality check is required.

 You cannot avoid the lesson, you can only postpone it.